jeftegoes/AwsOverview/Storage/AWS Storage Gateway.md

 - **Transition to S3 Glacier using a Lifecycle Policy.**
 - Bucket access using IAM roles for each File Gateway.
 - SMB Protocol has integration with Active Directory (AD) for user authentication.
+- **IMPORTANT!** Does not support file shares in Amazon FSx for Windows File Server.
   ![AWS Storage Gateway - Amazon S3 File Gateway](/Images/Storage/AWSStorageGatewayAmazonS3FileGateway.png)

 ### 3.1.1.
 RefreshCache API